d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

 ..
 2. Manual installation
 4. Sample configuration
 5. Customization options
 ..
-1. Disable other themes
+1. Option to disable other themes
 ..
-2. Enable mixed fonts
+2. Option to enable mixed fonts
 ..
-3. Accented mode line
+3. Option to control the UI typeface
 ..
-4. UI typeface
+4. Option to enable more bold constructs
 ..
-5. Bold constructs
+5. Option to enable more italic constructs
 ..
-6. Italic constructs
+6. Option for command prompts
 ..
-7. Fringe visibility
+7. Option for headings
 ..
-8. Link style
-..
-9. Option for command prompts
-..
-10. Option for headings
-..
-11. Style of region highlight
-..
-12. Palette overrides
+8. Palette overrides
 6. Loading a theme
 7. Preview theme colors
 8. Use colors from the active Standard theme